ddella/open-smart-joystick/README.md

 This is a new firmware for the OPEN-SMART wireless joystick.
 Following is what I added from the original version.

 .
-Keepalive sent from the remote at specific interval .
+Keepalive sent from the remote at specific interval<br>
+.
 Two types of packets sent with fixed length
 .
 Checksum at the end of each packets